integrativesoft/lara/README.md

-# Lara Web Engine
+## About

-Lara is a lightweight, high-performance cross-platform C# library for Web UI development with DOM manipulation and server-side rendering.
+**Lara Web Engine** is a lightweight, high-performance cross-platform C# library for Web UI development with DOM manipulation and server-side rendering.

-The purpose of Lara is to give you full control of the HTML document tree from the server in C#.
+The purpose of **Lara** is to give you full control of the HTML document tree from the server in C#.

 - Cross-Platform: .NET Standard and runs on Windows, Linux, and MacOS.
 Tested on NET Core and NET Framework.
 - Web UI: Create HTML5 web applications with full control of the DOM tree in C#.
 - Server-side rendering: The server keeps a virtual copy of the page and flushes the modifications to the browser.

-Lara can be used to develop either websites or desktop apps with an HTML5 frontend.
+**Lara** can be used to develop either websites or desktop apps with an HTML5 frontend.

 The source code contains a [sample project](https://github.com/integrativesoft/lara/tree/master/src/SampleProject).
 The documentation is available in the [wiki](https://github.com/integrativesoft/lara/wiki).